-Whether your pregnancy is progressing normally or if concerns are present, your obstetrician may recommend some of the following tests.
+Whether your pregnancy is progressing normally or if there are concerns, your obstetrician may recommend some of the following tests.

-A contraction stress test is another means of checking the fetus's heart rate, but this time it is measured and recorded in response to mild contractions of the uterus that are induced during the test.
-For example, an infusion of the hormone oxytocin may be used to cause these contractions.
-By monitoring your baby's heart rate during the contractions, your doctor may be able to determine how your baby will react to contractions during the actual delivery; if your baby is not responding favorably during these contractions, the delivery of your baby (perhaps by Cesarean section) might be scheduled prior to your due date.
+A contraction stress test is another means of checking the fetus's heart rate, but in this case it is measured in response to mild contractions of the uterus that are stimulated (for example, by an infusion of the hormone oxytocin).
+By monitoring your baby's heart rate during the contractions, your doctor may be able to determine how your baby will react to contractions during delivery; if your baby is not responding favorably during these contractions, the delivery of your baby (perhaps by Cesarean section) might be scheduled prior to your due date.

-A biophysical profile uses both a nonstress test plus an ultrasound.
+A biophysical profile uses both a nonstress test and an ultrasound.
 It evaluates the movement and breathing of the unborn baby, as well as the volume of amniotic fluid.
-Scores are given for each component of the profile, and the collective score will help determine whether there is a need for an early delivery.
+A collective score will help determine whether there is a need for an early delivery.

 Your doctor may recommend other screening tests.
 For example:

-- Glucose screening can check for high blood sugar levels, which could be an indication of gestational diabetes, a form of diabetes that can develop during pregnancy.
-To conduct the test, which is usually performed between the twenty-fourth and twenty-eighth week of pregnancy, you'll be asked to drink a sugar solution and then a sample of your blood will be collected.
-If a high level of glucose (a type of sugar used for energy) is in the blood, then additional testing should be done.
+Glucose screening can check for high blood sugar levels, which could be an indication of gestational diabetes.
+To conduct the test, usually performed between the twenty-fourth and twenty-eighth week of pregnancy, you'll be asked to drink a sugar solution before a blood sample is collected.
+If a high level of glucose is in the blood, then additional testing should be done.
 This will determine if you do have gestational diabetes, which is associated with an increased likelihood of pregnancy complications.

-- Group B streptococcus (GBS) screening, which will determine whether a type of bacteria is present that can cause a serious infection (such as meningitis or a blood infection) in your baby.
-While GBS bacteria are common and may be found in the mother's vagina or rectum—and are harmless in healthy adults—they can cause illness if they're passed to a newborn during childbirth.
-If GBS is detected in a pregnant woman, the doctor will prescribe antibiotics to be given through a vein (intravenously) during the birthing process; once the baby is born, she may be observed for a longer time in the hospital nursery.
-The GBS screening test is usually given between the thirty-fifth and thirty-seventh week of pregnancy.
+GBS bacteria are common and may be found in the mother's vagina or rectum—and are harmless in healthy adults—they can cause illness if they're transmitted during childbirth.
+If GBS is detected in a pregnant woman, antibiotics to be given intravenously during the birthing process; once the baby is born, they may be observed for a longer time in the hospital nursery.
+The GBS screening test is usually performed between the thirty-fifth and thirty-seventh week of pregnancy.